isabel-amaral/feup-ldts-Frogger/docs/README.md

 - **Keyboard Control** -The keyboard inputs are received through the respective events.
 - **Player control** - The player may move with the keyboard control.
-- **Arena creation** - The arena is drawn in the Game class.
+- **pt.up.fe.ldts.cars.Arena creation** - The arena is drawn in the pt.up.fe.ldts.cars.Game class.
 - **Elements creation** - All elements (movable and non-movable) are created at the beginning of the game.
 - **Collisions detection** - Collisions between the frog and the remaining elements are verified.
-(Ex: Frog, Car, Turtle, Water, TreeTrunk, Grass).
+(Ex: pt.up.fe.ldts.cars.Frog, pt.up.fe.ldts.cars.Car, pt.up.fe.ldts.cars.Turtle, pt.up.fe.ldts.cars.Water, pt.up.fe.ldts.cars.TreeTrunk, pt.up.fe.ldts.cars.Grass).

 ## Planned Features